MCP

 Start the server with --mcp and point any MCP-compatible client at the /mcp endpoint.
 MCP is the fastest way to give an AI agent autonomous memory capabilities through Areev.

 The Model Context Protocol (MCP) gives AI agents direct access to the Areev context database through a standardized tool-calling interface.
-When an agent connects, the MCP server advertises 15 tools and 3 resources that cover grain CRUD, search, compliance, ingest, and metrics.
+When an agent connects, the MCP server advertises a filtered set of the 12 available tools plus 3 resources.
 Clients like Claude Desktop, Cursor, and other MCP-compatible frameworks discover these tools automatically and can invoke them within their normal conversation flow.

 To enable MCP, pass --mcp to areev serve.
 The server listens for MCP connections on the same HTTP port as the REST API, at the /mcp path.